 What can I do if my baby has a flat spot?

 Not all flat spots can be prevented.
 Most can be.
-If your health care provider notices a flat spot he/she will check the muscles in your baby’s neck.
-If needed your baby may be referred to physiotherapy.
+If your health-care provider notices a flat spot, they will check the muscles in your baby’s neck.
+If needed, your baby may be referred to physiotherapy.